 One of the most popular options is to buy a Bula Combo pass (for transport and accommodation) and board the big yellow boat called the Yasawa Flyer.
 The boat takes you out from the main island (Viti Levu) and stop at various island resorts along the way in the Mamanuca and Yasawa Islands

 This stretch of western California is counted amongst America’s most popular road trips, not least because of the dramatic coastline and he chance to bookend your tip with stays in 2 of our favourite US cities.

 With your own wheels you can stop at any (or every!) scenic view point along the route.
-We recommend hiring a car or a campervan for maximum flexibility.
+We recommend taking a road trip in the USA for maximum flexibility.
 But if you don’t want to drive, we have some super cool small group trips that will drive for you.

 If you’re on a shoestring, we can arrange budget campervan hire for example with Jucy.
 These ingenious little campers are very popular and come in eye-catching colours.
 They’re compact but can accommodate 2 people overnight, allowing you to camp your way around and make your own meals with plenty of camp sites along this route to park up and spend the night.

 The sprawling city of Los Angeles has plenty to entertain you, whether you’re looking for an LA stopover package for a few nights, or planning to stay longer.
 Read Aaron’s top picks in LA if you have time to stay, for a comprehensive round-up of everything there is to do.